samuel1/audio_mode/README.md

 setup_interfaces() { setup_apps; }
 ```

-You could then open and close whatever apps you like.
+You can then open and close whatever apps you like.
 Alternatively:

 ```bash
 setup_apps() { guitarix; }